harangp/tfjsctcloss/README.md

 ## CTC algorithm implementation specialities

-In this chapter, I'll describe what I did for making the algorithm more compatible with the TFJS' tesor concept.
+In this chapter, I'll describe what I did for making the algorithm more compatible with the TFJS' tensor concept.
 If you want to learn more about the algorithm, check the previous chapter for the links.

 ### Gradient calculation on batches